hmlr-lab/NumLog-NumericalReasoning/README.md

   learn(Pos,neg,threshold).
 ```

-To learn from multi class values create background and example file and run below code:
+To learn from multi class values create a background and an example file and run below code:

 ``` Prolog
 :-